 According to the family members and locals alike, Lee did not like corners.
 For Lee, angles are a waste of space.
 It’s also known that he built a dome style to capture runoff water to use as the main supply for the house.

-In 1984, the Lee family decided to sell the dome homes but repossessed them in 1987.
-A few years later the family moved in, and the dome houses became their primary residence.
+In 1984, the Lee family decided to sell the dome house but repossessed it in 1987.
+A few years later the family moved in, and the dome house became their primary residence.
 That is until 1992 when Hurricane Andrew hit South Florida.
 While some windows broke, the structure remained intact.

 Fast forward to 2005, at this point that the family decides to sell the property to John Tosto of Naples, Fl.
-Tosto planned to renovate the homes, but a sea wall was required and sadly never built.
-In 2005, Hurricane Wilma damaged the house and severely eroded the beach ending the dream of renovation.
+Tosto planned to renovate the house, but a sea wall was required and sadly never built.
+In 2005, Hurricane Wilma damaged the home and severely eroded the beach ending the dream of renovation.